 Rotate the reflectivity azimuth in both the Main Display window and the Display tab of the Layer Controls.

-In the Settings tab of the Layer Controls for RHI, click Start next to Autorotate RHI.
+Select the Settings tab of the Layer Controls for RHI

+Click Start next to Autorotate RHI.

 This will rotate the reflectivity azimuth in both the Main Display window and in the Display tab of the Layer Controls.

-When you are done, go back to the Settings tab of the Layer Controls and click Stop next to Autorotate RHI.
+Return to the Settings tab of the Layer Controls and click Stop next to Autorotate RHI.

 Remove the “RHI” display from the panel on the left.